By Lucinda Staniland & Cara Butler

 I realise that some of the decisions that I have made in the past have not been consistent with the high standards that I usually set for myself.
 I also fully understand and acknowledge that these have had far reaching effects, way beyond myself.
 There is no way of changing this past.
 I wholeheartedly repent for what has happened.

-4. Amrit Desai, original founder of Kripalu Centre
+5. Amrit Desai, the original founder of Kripalu Centre

 In 2000, after a period of personal reflection and sadhana, Gurudev founded the Amrit Yoga Institute, first located Sumneytown, Pennsylvania and then moved to its current location in Salt Springs, Florida.

-Kripalu survived the falling of it’s guru and founder, and restructured its organization to be led by a professional management team, including people who had long been ashram residents.
-It has thereby became;
+Kripalu survived the falling of its guru and founder and restructured its organization to be led by a professional management team, including people who had long been ashram residents.
+It has thereby become;

 “The first traditional yoga ashram founded on the guru-disciple model to transition to a new paradigm of spiritual education.”